-The Food Service forms part of the Environmental Health Service that is managed by the Environmental Health and Corporate Safety Manager, who in turn reports to the Assistant Director for Environment.
-The Environmental Health Service is part of the Communities and Environment directorate.
+The Food Service forms part of the Environmental Health Service that is managed by the Environmental Health and Corporate Safety Manager, who in turn reports to the Assistant Director for Environment & Planning.
+The Environmental Health Service is part of the Strategic Growth & Regeneration Directorate.